RandomSearch18/a-level-project/docs/readme.md

 ##### daisyUI

-daisyUI is a UI libary for web development.
+daisyUI ([daisyui.com](https://daisyui.com/)) is a UI library for web development.
 It will provide ready-made styles for components like buttons, dropdowns, and switches, which should greatly help with developing the frontend because I won't have to reinvent the wheel with my own styles for very element I need.
 While I haven't used it before, I have used the tool that it's built on top of (Tailwind CSS) so it should be easy for me to install and start using it.
 Other advantages are:

-- It works with "vanilla JavaScript", which means that it doesn't depend on any specific JavaScript framwework like React or Vue
+- It works with "vanilla JavaScript", which means that it doesn't depend on any specific JavaScript framework like React or Vue
-  - This will be helpful becuase I plan on keeping my app simple by using a simple framework or no framework at all
+  - This will be helpful because I plan on keeping my app simple by using a simple framework or no framework at all
-- d
+- It has pre-made components for UI elements that I plan to use, including: toasts for displaying status updates; buttons; range sliders and input boxes for numerical input; dropdown lists and radio buttons for selecting options; and modals for displaying overlays on the screen.
+  - This will save me time when developing the frontend, as I won't have to write my own styles for these components
+- Using a UI library will ensure consistency in my UI, which should make the app more enjoyable and easier to use for my stakeholders

 ###### Stakeholder discussions about daisyUI

-I showed Andrew a demo of daisyUI and he liked the different components avalable, saying that it seemed easy to use.
+I showed Andrew a demo of daisyUI and he liked the different components available, saying that they seemed easy to use.

 ---